Nikhil-Pahwa/star_wars/README.md

 * You can only use the API routes found the provided 'characters.json' file, and the data returned from those calls
 * Don't load the movie data until the character is clicked
 * Don't show any movie information until all of the character's movies have loaded

+## Continous Integration
+This project supports CI using 'Travis'.

+## Hosting
+Hosting is done using 'surge'